PROJECTS ABOUT CONTACT/CV

 A Producer’s Wish: Give me an element of play, a touch of the surreal, a stiff dose of reality, and a deep exploration of character.
 And please...follow your initial creative spark.
 Stifling it will only turn your piece into something it didn’t want to be.

-Brooke is a creative producer, project manager, and writer based in Los Angeles.
-She has worked on numerous plays, films, and live events, helping guide teams through the various stages of planning, development, and production.
-She is driven to a wide array of work, spanning performance practices, aesthetics, and genres.
-Her work has been presented at Automata in Los Angeles, San Diego Underground Film Festival, and California Institute of the Arts.
+Brooke is a creative producer, project manager, and artist based in San Francisco.
+She has worked on numerous plays, films, and live events, helping guide teams through development and production.
+Her work spans performance practices and genres: she has presented puppetry and found object peformance at Automata, experimental film at San Diego Underground Film Festival, and theater, short films, and podcasts for California Institute of the Arts.

-Thematically and stylistically, she gravitates towards dark comedies that reveal society’s complexities; explorations of power dynamics, inequality, and revolution; recreations of murky psychological landscapes; anything that unravels family dynamics and relationships; and fun, honest, life-affirming vignettes for audiences of all ages.
+Thematically, she gravitates towards dark comedies that reveal society’s complexities; explorations of power dynamics, inequality, and revolution; recreations of murky psychological landscapes; anything that unravels family dynamics and relationships; and joyful vignettes for audiences of all ages.

-Producing credits include How Light Enters My Home, a gallery exhibition at Automata in Los Angeles featuring installations by six LA-based artists.
-Each piece paired film/video with an element of liveness, merging pre-recorded work with the spontaneity of a moment.
-Topics in the exhibition ranged from surviving the Taiwan Strait Crisis, to revolution and censorship in India, to a dreamlike encounter with loved ones not seen in years.
-Brooke’s approach to the curation of this event centered form and the importance of giving each artist the space to make what they wanted.
+Producing credits include How Light Enters My Home, a gallery exhibition by six LA-based film, projetion, and theater artists that featured site-specific, immersive, filmic installations designed to be experienced in person.
+Topics ranged from surviving the Taiwan Strait Crisis, to revolution and censorship in India, to a dreamlike encounter with loved ones not seen in years.
+Brooke’s approach to the curation of this event centered form (how can we blend pre-recorded film with liveness?) and the importance of giving each artist the space to make what they wanted.
 Together, this collective of artists let happenstance decide what would emerge.

 Brooke has an MFA in Creative Producing from California Institute of the Arts and a B.A. in English from Rollins College in Winter Park, Florida.
 She is an alumna of the Fulbright English Teaching Assistant program.
-She was born and raised in Brevard County, Florida.
+She is originally from Florida.

 “Throughout the process of Pareidolia in B Minor, Brooke’s laser-focused dedication externalized daily into a constant river of meaningful and exciting progress.
 Her work breathed life into the film and allowed it a reality even more thrilling than what was on the page.
 I have all my trust in Brooke, and constantly cannot wait to see what lies in her horizons.”